freyaliesel/Work-Day-Scheduler/README.md

 I went beyond spec and added additional features:

-+ Check for schedule diregards saved schedule if the date is not current date
++ Check for schedule disregards saved schedule if the date is not current date
 + Added Clock displaying user's local time
 + App auto saves tasks on the hour
 + App updates html on the hour